With evalink talos, you can automatically trigger alarms at a specific time and day of the week.

 OK), the outcome is highlighted in green:

 In the other case (e.g., the guard is still not replying after two SMS, enters the reply code incorrectly twice, or if there’s a connection error), the alarm is forwarded to the talos User Interface for the Operator to act (red areas).

 Automated Decisions -->

-Twilio SMS Verification we need to configure the guard's phone number, the text message sent, and the possible replies.
+Twilio SMS Verification, we must configure the guard's phone number, the text message sent, and the possible replies.